rpodgorny/unionfs-fuse/README.md

 I'm open to patches, suggestions, whatever...

-The preferred way is the mailing list at unionfs-fuse (at) googlegroups (dot) com or see http://groups.google.com/group/unionfs-fuse.
+The preferred way is the mailing list at unionfs-fuse@googlegroups.com or see http://groups.google.com/group/unionfs-fuse.

 Why choose this stuff